Writing a will

 Choose your executor or executors

 When you write your will, you’ll need to choose executors to administrate your estate.
-They’ll help to carry out your wishes, and will be in charge of following the instructions you’ve outlined in your will.
+They’ll carry out your wishes and follow the instructions outlined in your will.
 You can choose a beneficiary, a friend, or a relative for this position.
-If you’d rather have a professional deal with it, you can also choose an accountant, solicitor, or your bank.
+Or if you’d rather have a professional deal with it, you can also choose an accountant, solicitor, or your bank.

 Is it free to write a will?

-If you write your own will, it can be free.
-We'd still recommend using a template, and as we've said - you'll need to have it witnessed and signed.
+Writing your own will can be free.
+But we still recommend using a template, and you’ll need to have it witnessed and signed.
 If you don't fancy writing your own will, but you don't want to spend much, you can use an online will writing service.
 Or you could just wait until Free Will Month comes around.

 A standard will writing service can be done where you feel most comfortable, like in your own home.
 They’ll usually charge a fee and may be cheaper than hiring a solicitor, but won’t be suitable for everybody.